 When & Where

-Meridian University, founded in 1993, seeks to educate leaders with the capacities, skills, and knowledge essential for transforming the professions of Psychology, Business, Education, and the Arts.
+Meridian University, founded in 1993, seeks to educate leaders with the capacities, skills, and knowledge essential for transforming the professions of Psychology, Business, and Education.